eowise/gradle-packer-plugin/README.md

   }
 }
 ```
 ### Atlases

-You can also pack multilple atlases :
+You can also pack several atlases :
 ```groovy
 task packs(type: com.eowise.packer.Packer) {
   resourcesInputPath 'path/to/resources'